studentwhat/student-me/README.md

 # student-me
-this is my first repository
+this is my first git repository.
-author - whatstudent
+Author - whatstudent